scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 *monaco* focuses on forward uncertainty propogation with basic Monte Carlo sampling.
 This has several benefits:

 * The method is conceptually simple, lowering the barrier of entry and increasing the ease of communicating results to a broader audience.
 * The same sample points can be used for UA and SA.
-Generally, Bayesian methods such as Markov Chain Monte Carlo provide much faster convergence on UA quantities of interest, but their undersampling of regions that do not contribute to the desired quantities is inadequate for complete SA exploration of the input space.
-The author's experience aligns with :cite:`saltelli2019so` in that there is great practical benefit in sampling without pidgeonholing one's purview to particular posteriors, through uncovering bugs and edge cases in regions of input space that were not being previously considered.
+Generally, Bayesian methods such as Markov Chain Monte Carlo provide much faster convergence on UA quantities of interest, but their undersampling of regions that do not contribute to the desired quantities is inadequate for SA and complete exploration of the input space.
+The author's experience aligns with :cite:`saltelli2019so` in that there is great practical benefit in broad sampling without pidgeonholing one's purview to particular posteriors, through uncovering bugs and edge cases in regions of input space that were not being previously considered.
 * It can be applied to domains that are not data-rich.
-See for example NASA's use of Monte Carlo simulations during launch vehicle design prior to any flights :cite:`hanson2010applying`.
+See for example NASA's use of Monte Carlo simulations during launch vehicle design prior collecting test flight :cite:`hanson2010applying` data.

 However, basic Monte Carlo sampling is subject to the classical drawbacks of the method such as poor sampling of rare events and the slow :math:`\sigma / \sqrt{n}` convergence on quantities of interest.
 If the outputs and regions of interest are firmly known at the outset, then other sampling methods will be more efficient :cite:`kroese2013handbook`.

 Additionally, given that any conclusions are conditional on the correctness of the underlying model and input parameters, the task of validation is critical to confidence in the UA and SA results.
-However, this is currently out of scope for this library and must be performed with other tools.
+However, this is currently out of scope for the library and must be performed with other tools.
 In a data-poor domain, hypothesis testing or probablistic prediction measures like loss scores can be used to anchor the outputs against a small number of real-life test data.
 More generally, the "inverse problem" of model and parameter validation is a deep field unto itself and :cite:`national2012assessing` and :cite:`shiffrin2008survey` are recommended as overviews of some methods.
-If the reader finds *monaco*'s scope too limited, the author recommends :cite:`salvatier2016probabilistic` and :cite:`carpenter2017stan` as good general-purpose probablistic programming Python libraries.
+If *monaco*'s scope is too limited for the reader's needs, the author recommends :cite:`OLIVIER2020101204` for UA and SA, and :cite:`salvatier2016probabilistic` and :cite:`carpenter2017stan` as good general-purpose probablistic programming Python libraries.

 Workflow
 --------

 UA and SA of any model follows a common workflow.
 Probability distributions for the model inputs are defined, and randomly sampled values for a large number of cases are fed to the model.
 The outputs from each case are collected and the full set of inputs and outputs can be analyzed.
-Typically UA is performed by generating histograms, scatter plots, and summary statistics for the output variables, and SA is performed by looking at the effect of input on output variables through scatter plots and calculating sensitivity indices.
+Typically UA is performed by generating histograms, scatter plots, and summary statistics for the output variables, and SA is performed by looking at the effect of input on output variables through scatter plots, performing regressions, and calculating sensitivity indices.
 These results can then be compared to real-world test data to validate the model or inform revisions to the model and input variables.
 See Fig. :ref:`figanalysisprocess`.

-Note that *monaco* does not currently have tools for model or input parameter validation, and closing that part of the workflow loop is left up to the user.
+Note again that *monaco* does not currently have tools for model or input parameter validation, and closing that part of the workflow loop is left up to the user.

 .. figure:: analysis_process.png
    :align: center